Al-Futtaim Electric Mobility Signs Partnership With Parkin To Accelerate Sustainable Urban Mobility

-(MENAFN- B2Press online PR Service) Dubai, UAE: Al-Futtaim Electric Mobility, the regional representative of BYD in the UAE and KSA, and Parkin PJSC, the largest provider of paid public parking facilities and services in Dubai, have partnered to electrify Parkin’s operational fleet, advancing the UAE’s green mobility agenda.
+(MENAFN- B2Press) Dubai, UAE Al-Futtaim Electric Mobility, the regional representative of BYD in the UAE and KSA, and Parkin PJSC, the largest provider of paid public parking facilities and services in Dubai, have partnered to electrify Parkin's operational fleet, advancing the UAE's green mobility agenda.
 This public-private collaboration marks a significant step towards sustainable transportation in the region.

 Mohamed Abdulla Al Ali, CEO of Parkin, commented: "We are pleased to partner with BYD to advance sustainable mobility in Dubai and the wider UAE.
 This initiative supports Dubai's Green Mobility Strategy 2030 and lays the groundwork for a more sustainable and seamless parking experience.
 The integration of EV charging infrastructure is crucial to our long-term growth strategy and reflects our dedication to environmental responsibility.”